Hendrix-CS/csci151/projects/arrays.md

 ## What to Hand In

-Submit a zip file containing
+Submit a zip file via Teams containing

 -   your **whole project**, along with
 -   an **evaluation document** detailing the intent of your application,